 Phone: 1-855 673 3030

 We study the weather before our trip using a few different resources.
 On trip we check weather channels daily with a marine VHF radio.
-You will be hiking in a temperature marine climate.
+You will be hiking in a temperate marine climate.
 Be prepared for all kinds of weather!

 There is only one significant tide problem along the North Coast Coast Trail involving a rocky cliff cut-off.
 It is always easier to hike any beach section on low tide.
 Plan accordingly by carrying tide tables and know how to use them.
 We use Cape Scott (#8790) tide tables.